 The extruded aluminum profile is the product generated after the aluminum extrusion process.
 After pushing the aluminum rod into the die, desired aluminum extrusion profile is produced.
-A T-shaped aluminum profile is the most common in the industry.
+A T Slot aluminum extrusion is the most common in the industry.
 With the extrusion process, it is possible to produce a wide range of aluminum extrusion profiles with varied shapes, sizes, cross-sections, strengths, channels, beams, angles, and different sizes of tubing.
 Complex structures with high resistance to

 corrosion, heat, and temperature are obtained because of the properties of aluminum.
 Custom aluminum extrusions produce numerous types of profiles.
 These aluminum profiles are hence, directly usable for the manufacturing of key products like electronic components, car bumpers, structural applications, aluminum extrusion frames, hardware joints, and much more.
 Many industries use these profiles like healthcare, construction, transportation, manufacturing, etc.

 The physical properties of aluminum like ductility and malleability, allow it to take desired shapes without much impact on strength and other properties.
 Typically, aluminum extrusion shapes take any shape virtually possible.
 From rods, tubes, aluminum channels, open beams, Z-channel, U-channel, I-beams, H-beams, J-channel, C-channel, sliding t-track, corner extrusions, structural angles, rectangles, squares, circles, any polygon, and everything else.